Employees and contractors—they’re basically the same thing, right? Not really.

 - Logo designer

-- Monthly bookkeeper who works remotely
+- Monthly bookkeeper who also does work for other businesses

 - Copywriter for a new website

 Notice how all of these roles have specialized skills that fall outside of the operation of your business?
 And, with the exception of the bookkeeper, all of these examples are short-term jobs with a clear deliverable.

 If you need help on an ongoing basis and with work that directly impacts the operations of your business, you should consider hiring an employee.
 Employees don’t just offer a single deliverable, but rather ongoing support.
 Examples of employees for a fitness studio could be:

 - Trainers who teach classes on an ongoing basis